 General policy change frameworks to draw on (from MacRae and Winfield, 2016):

 Many policy change frameworks are of possible value when searching for both positive and normative explanatory power.
 Most of these frameworks are not entirely unique, sharing dimensions with others, a characteristic that can be helpful when blending frames.
 The scope, scale and theoretical aspects of these frames is also variable, some having larger structural dimensions, other focused more on instrumental conditions, some highly normative, others more causal in orientation.
 Some, then, qualify as grand theory, others more mid-range (see discussion above).
 A brief description of potentially pertinent ones is provided in this section and then their application is developed in the cases that follow.
 Note that because we are focused on policy change frameworks that contribute to our understanding of sustainable food policy change, we do not include all frameworks in this section.
+For other frames of relevance to socio-technical transitions, see Kern and Rogge (2018).

 1. The Pace of Change: Incrementalism vs. Punctuated Equilibrium/policy windows